 They were just the people who make the country work.

-Uh average, ordinary, everyday people who I believe are the ones who make the country work, and they were simply flabbergasted and overwhelmed with what was happening.
+Average, ordinary, everyday people who I believe are the ones who make the country work.

-And they spoke up at town meetings, town halls, uh, and then they started their various Tea Party things.
+And they spoke up at town meetings, town halls, and then they started their various Tea Party things.

-And it was it was fabulous.
+And it was fabulous.

-I'm I'm not trying to insult them at all.
+And I'm not trying to insult them at all.

-I think I think they're great.
+I think they're great.

-We ought to strive to continue to be.
+You ought to strive to continue to be.

-Uh so you have you have McCain's ten promises.
+So you have McCain's 10 promises.

-I don't know what they're gonna be.
+I don't know what they're going to be.

-You have um I think it's McCain's ten promises.
+You have, I think it's McCain's 10.

 Let me check something real quick.

-I'm not, I've got I gotta I have to just double check this.
+I have to just double check this.

-He is pre- Yeah, but ten promises of what?
+Yeah, but 10 promises of what?

-Um these are fraught with disaster.
+These are fraught with disaster.

-I just I don't know.
+I just, I don't know.

-And ever since Buckley passed away, even slightly before that, there began in Washington among the conservative media inteligencia, a vast competition to say who would be the go-to person to define what conservatism is.
+And ever since Buckley passed away, even slightly before that, there began in Washington among the conservative media intelligentsia a vast competition to say who would be the go-to person to define what conservatism is.

 And you had moderate rhino conservatives saying they're it from David Brooks.

-I don't need to go through the list of people here, but they were all vying to not get anything done but to be the smartest guy in the room.
+I don't need to go through the list of people here, but they were all vying to not get anything done, but to be the smartest guy in the room.

 They wanted to be the one the media showered accolades on rather than being focused on accomplishment and getting something done that everybody wanted to end up being the one that everybody thought this is the brains behind the movement.

-And when we start competing with ourselves over this kind of stuff in the midst of this golden opportunity.
+And when we start competing with ourselves over this kind of stuff in the midst of this golden opportunity, we don't need a bunch of competing programs that are designed to elevate individuals in a movement.

 We need something that's going to advance the movement.

-Uh well, what would you do?
+Well, what would you do?

-How can I synthesize it here?
+How could I synthesize it here?

 What do I stand for?